M-Suyuc/toast-library/README.md

   <!-- - 🎨 Fully customizable styles -->
   <!-- - 📦 Zero dependencies -->
   <!-- - 📱 Responsive and accessible -->
+## 💡 Inspiration

+m-toast was inspired by react-hot-toast and @pheralb/toast

 ## 📦 Installation library